petergridge/Irrigation-V5/README.md

 ### Important
 * Make sure that all of the objects you reference i.e. switch etc are defined or you will get errors when the irrigationprogram is triggered.
 Check the log for errors.

+### Generated helpers
+* The component now generates helpers for you to limit the configuration required.
+Simply allocated the friendly name  for a funtion you want to use and it will generate the helper and enable the related funtionality
+* Implementing this way supports presenting the dashboard in your language
+* The naming convention for generated helpers is: 'program_name'_'zone_name'_feature

+### *Under Construction* Config Flow
+* Define the program using the UI.
+From Setting, Devices & Services choose 'ADD INTEGRATION'.
+Search for Irrigation Controller Component.
+* Modify programs and zones, add new zones, delete zones
+* Unfortunately a restart is still required when adding or modifying the programs.

 ### Pre-requisite
 * The time_date integration is required
 ```yaml